Utah's Prescriptive Road Statute

 The statute provides that the scope (meaning the size of the right-of-way and its frequency of use) is that which is “reasonable and necessary for safe travel according to the facts and circumstances.”
 The historic use that established the right-of-way in the first place should be considered when determining the eventual size, along with reasonable concerns for safety.

 If public use is interrupted or stopped before a period of ten continuous years has passed, the roadway cannot be claimed as a public right-of-way.
-A property owner may stop or interrupt public use by an action that is intended to disrupt use by the public, and is reasonably calculated to do so.
-For example, blocking the roadway or closing a gate, along with signs indicating that the roadway is privately owned would probably be sufficient to interrupt public use.
+Continuous use is interrupted when (1) at least 72 hours advance written notice of the intended interruption is given to the highway authority having jurisdiction over the road, and (2) the owner undertakes an overt act intended to interrupt the public’s use that is reasonably calculated to interrupt the established pattern and frequency of public use for at least 24 hours.
+For example, blocking the roadway or closing a gate for at least 24 hours, and upon proper notice to authorities, along with signs indicating that the roadway is privately owned would probably be sufficient to interrupt public use.